Remote ATU v 1.0

 KiCad schematics for L-C1 and C2 boards in zip file.
 Note: update Library Path in KiCad 'Preferences-Manage Symbol libraries-Project Specific Libraries' and 'Preferences-Manage Footprint libraries-Project Specific Libraries' to reflect your project folder location.

-Gerber files (Please note that those gerber files have some significant errors, so provided for you referense only.
-It is better you to create own PCB and gerbers from provided schematics.): L-C1 board, C2 board, Power Supply board
+Gerber files (Please note that those Gerber files have some significant errors, so provided for you reference only.
+It is better you to create own PCB and Gerber from provided schematics.): L-C1 board, C2 board, Power Supply board

 The photos